Fishing industry in China: Statistics

 2005, exports, including aquatic plants, were valued at US$7.7 billion, with Japan, the United States and the Republic of Korea as the main markets.
 In 2005, China was the sixth largest importer of fish and fish products in the world, with imports totaling US$4.0 billion.

 In 2003, the global per capita consumption of fish was estimated at 16.5 kg, with Chinese consumption, based on her reported returns, at 25.8 kg.

 In 2010, China accounted for 60% of global aquaculture production (by volume) and had ~14 million people (26% of the world total) engaged as fishers and fish farmers (FAO).
 In 2009, China produced approximately 21 million metric tons (MTs) of freshwater fish or 48% of global output, and 5.3 million MTs of crustaceans or 49% of global output.

 The Chinese fishing industry is the most heavily subsidized on earth.
 It also has the highest share of harmful subsidies, subsidies which make it profitable to overfish depleted stocks, with $5.9 billion of such subsidies paid in 2018.
 This compares to harmful subsidies from Japan at $2.1 billion, the European Union at $2 billion, and the United States at $1.1 billion.
 Most of these subsidies are fuel subsidies, which contribute to carbon emissions.
 In 2013 94% of Chinese fisheries subsidies were for fuel.

+As of 2020 China had the world's largest distant waters fishing fleet with nearly 17,000 vessels, mostly registered in China but with approximately 1,000 registered under flags of convenience.
+In 2025 China’s global fishing fleet was estimated to include 57,000 industrial vessels.
+It represented 44% of the world’s visible fishing activity.
+Chinese vessels accounted for 30% of all fishing activity on the high seas, appearing to fish for more than 8.3 million hours.